Cuba: Economy

 The Cuban state asserts its adherence to socialist principles in organizing its largely state-controlled planned economy.
-Most of the means of production are owned and run by the government and most of the labor force is employed by the state.
+Most of the means of production are owned and run by the government, and most of the labor force is employed by the state.
 Recent years have seen a trend toward more private sector employment.
 By 2006, public sector employment was 78% and private sector 22%, compared to 91.8% to 8.2% in 1981.
 Government spending is 78.1% of GDP.
 Since the early 2010s, following the initial market reforms, it has become popular to describe the economy as being, or moving toward, market socialism.
-Any firm that hires a Cuban must pay the Cuban government, which in turn pays the employee in Cuban pesos.
-After a reform in 2021, the minimum monthly wage is about 2100 CUP (US$81) and the median monthly wage is about 4000 CUP (US$155).
+Any firm that hires a Cuban must pay the Cuban government, which in turn pays the employee in Cuban pesos (CUP).
+After a reform in 2021, the minimum monthly wage is about 2100 CUP (US$81), and the median monthly wage is about 4000 CUP (US$155).
+According to Carmelo Mesa-Lago, there is widespread consensus that the policies of the revolutionary government decreased poverty until the end of the Cold War.

-Cuba had Cuban pesos (CUP) set at par with the US dollar before 1959.
 Every Cuban household has a ration book (known as libreta) entitling it to a monthly supply of food and other staples, which are provided at nominal cost.
+Cuba’s economy is heavily impacted by the US trade embargo, which began in the 1960s.

-According to the Havana Consulting Group, in 2014, remittances to Cuba amounted to US$3,129 million, the seventh highest in Latin America.
+According to the Havana Consulting Group, in 2014, remittances to Cuba were more than US$3 million, the seventh highest in Latin America.
 In 2019, remittances had grown to US$6,616 million, but dropped down to US$1,967 million in 2020, due to the COVID-19 pandemic.
-The pandemic has also devastated Cuba's tourist industry, which along with a tightening of U.S. sanctions, has led to large increase in emigration among younger working-age Cubans.
+The pandemic devastated Cuba's tourist industry, which along with a tightening of U.S. sanctions, led to large increase in emigration among younger working-age Cubans.
 It has been described as a crisis that is "threatening the stability" of Cuba, which "already has one of the hemisphere's oldest populations".
-According to a controversial 2023 report by the Cuban Observatory of Human Rights (OCDH), 88% of Cuban citizens live in extreme poverty.
-The report stated that Cubans were concerned about food security and the difficulty in acquiring basic goods.
+According to a controversial 2023 report by the Cuban Observatory of Human Rights, 88% of Cuban citizens live in extreme poverty.
+The report states that Cubans were concerned about food security and the difficulty in acquiring basic goods.

 According to the World Bank, Cuba's GDP per capita was $9,500 as of 2020.
 But according to the CIA World Factbook, it was $12,300 as of 2016.
-The United Nations Development Programme gave Cuba a Human Development Index (HDI) of 0.764 in 2021.
+The United Nations Development Programme gave Cuba a Human Development Index of 0.764 in 2021.
 The same United Nations agency estimated the country's Multidimensional Poverty Index of 0.003 in 2023.